Qu Yuan: Space Exploration

-China's interplanetary exploration program, Tianwen (Heavenly Questions) is named after a poem by Qu Yuan.
+Qu's poem Heavenly Questions (Tianwen) addressed ontological questions regarding the origins of the universe and the mysteries of heaven and earth.
+China's interplanetary exploration program, Tianwen (Heavenly Questions) is named after the poem.
 The first mission to Mars, Tianwen-1, was launched on July 23, 2020, and reached Mars on February 10, 2021.
 On Mar 14, 2021, the lander and rover successfully landed on the surface of Mars.